decfisher/Napier-GA-Group-H/use-cases/use-case-4.md

 Primary task.

 Preconditions
-We know the role.
-Database contains current employee salary data.
+Database containing details on the population of all cities.

 Success End Condition
-A report is available for HR to provide to finance.
+A report is available for the employee to use, which contains the top 10 most populated cities in the world, a continent, a region, a country and a district.

 Failed End Condition
 No report is produced.
+The report is incorrect.

 Primary Actor
-HR Advisor.
+Employee

 Trigger
-A request for finance information is sent to HR.
+A request for the top 10 populated cities in the world, continent, region, country and district by WHO.

 MAIN SUCCESS SCENARIO
-Finance request salary information for a given role.
-HR advisor captures name of the role to get salary information for.
-HR advisor extracts current salary information of all employees of the given role.
+WHO request top 10 city population information for the world, continent, region, country and district for their worldwide report.
+Employee captures specified conditions, including the number of records requested and the required continent, region, country and district.
+Employee runs specific query to satisfy WHOs request with restrictions on location where applicable.
-HR advisor provides report to finance.
+Employee provides report to WHO.
 EXTENSIONS
-Role does not exist:
-HR advisor informs finance no role exists.
+None.
 SUB-VARIATIONS
 None.